aws-samples/aws-modern-application-workshop/module-6/README.md

 The CloudFormation template includes:
 * An **API Gateway API**:  A new microservice will be created that has a single REST resource, `/questions`.
 This API will receive the text of a user question and the email address for the user who submitted it.
 * A **DynamoDB Table**: A new DynamoDB table where the user questions will be stored and persisted.
 This DynamoDB table will be created with a [**DynamoDB Stream**](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) enabled.
-The stream will provide a real-time even stream for all of the new questions that are stored within the database so that they can be immediate processed.
+The stream will provide a real-time event stream for all of the new questions that are stored within the database so that they can be immediately processed.
 * An **AWS SNS Topic**: AWS SNS allows applications to publish messages and to subscribe to message topics.
 We will use a new topic as a way to send notifications to a subscribed email address for a email address.
 * Two **AWS Lambda Functions**: One AWS Lambda function will be used as the service backend for the question API requests.
 The other AWS Lambda function will receive events from the questions DynamoDB table and publish a message for each of them to the above SNS topic.
 If you view the CloudFormation resource definitions for these functions in the file `~/environment/aws-modern-application-workshop/module-6/app/cfn/customer-question.yml`, you'll see a Property listed that indicates `Tracing: Active`.
 This means that all invocations of the Lambda function will automatically be traced by **AWS X-Ray**.
 * **IAM Roles** required for each of the above resources and actions.